indiatoryy/startup-valuation-analysis/README.md

-# startup-valuation-analysis
+# Startup Valuation Analysis Project
-This repository contains code and data for a comprehensive analysis of startup valuations, funding rounds, acquisitions, and other key metrics in the venture capital ecosystem.
+Welcome to my Startup Valuation Analysis project!
+This repository serves as an exploration into the dynamic world of startup ecosystems, venture capital investments, and entrepreneurial milestones.
+By leveraging an extensive dataset encompassing acquisitions, funding rounds, funds, investments, IPOs, milestones, objects, offices, people, and relationships, this project offers a holistic view of the startup landscape.
+Using machine learning, I will develop an algorithm to predict the outcome of startups based on key meterics determined through data analysis.